ray-project/ray/doc/source/tune/guides/plot_tune-60-seconds.rst

 To optimize the hyperparameters of your training process, you will want to explore a “search space”.

 Search Algorithms are Tune modules that help explore a provided search space.
 It will use previous results from evaluating different hyperparameters to suggest better hyperparameters.
-Tune has SearchAlgorithms that integrate with many popular **optimization** libraries, such as Nevergrad, Ax, and Hyperopt.
+Tune has SearchAlgorithms that integrate with many popular **optimization** libraries, such as `Nevergrad <https://github.com/facebookresearch/nevergrad>`_ and `Hyperopt <https://github.com/hyperopt/hyperopt/>`_.

 .. code-block:: python

     # https://github.com/hyperopt/hyperopt/
+    # pip install hyperopt
     import hyperopt as hp
     from ray.tune.suggest.hyperopt import HyperOptSearch